PATRAKECU/PATRAKECU/README.md

 - 👋 Hi, I’m @PATRAKECU
-- 👀 I’m interested in Petroleum Engineering projects
+- 👀 I’m interested in Petroleum Engineering and software projects.
-- 🌱 I’m currently learning Python programing for well log interpretation
+- 🌱 I’m currently pursuing a Master's Degree in Software Engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on global software projects in remote.
-- 📫 How to reach me pato777771@gmail.com
+- 📫 How to reach me patricio.agurto1@icloud.com

 <!---
 PATRAKECU/PATRAKECU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.